HomeNavigation & AutoCar Launcher Apps for Android

 What is a car launcher app and do I need one?

 A car launcher replaces your normal home screen with a simplified dashboard built for driving, using large buttons and quick access to maps, music, and calls.
-You do not strictly need one, but if you mount your phone or use an aftermarket head unit, it makes everything safer and easier to reach at a glance.
+You do not strictly need one, but if you mount your phone or use an aftermarket head unit, it makes everything easier to reach at a glance.

 Are these car launcher apps free?